Pals of the Prairie: Plot

 Red Hepner (Buzz Barton), a lively western youth, and his older sidekick Hank Robbins (Frank Rice), amble into Cajon, a dusty little Mexican village.
 The townsfolk live in fear of a masked outlaw known only as El Lobo, whose raids and threats have paralyzed the community.

 While resting in the plaza, Red and Hank notice a tender meeting between Dolores (Natalie Joyce), the lovely daughter of a respected townsman, and Francisco Valencia (Duncan Renaldo), son of the proud mayor Don José Valencia (Thomas G. Lingham).
 The two young lovers’ happiness is shadowed by Don José’s disapproval—he favors instead the wealthy American suitor, Peter Sangor (Bill Patton), whose sinister demeanor fails to impress the spirited Red.

 When Sangor arrogantly intrudes upon Dolores and Francisco, Red mischievously pelts him with tomatoes from a nearby cart.
 The prank causes an uproar in the square.
 Sangor, seething with humiliation, demands the mayor punish the strangers.
 Red and Hank are promptly thrown into the town jail, still grinning at their audacity.

 Sangor, scheming to eliminate Francisco as a rival, convinces Don José of a ruse: if Francisco were “kidnapped” by El Lobo, Dolores would despair and consent to marry him instead.
 The mayor reluctantly agrees.
 To carry out the trick, Sangor arranges for Red and Hank’s release on the condition that they lure Francisco to a secluded spot.

 But the pals, loyal at heart, immediately warn Francisco of the plot and pledge to protect him.
 Their warning comes too late—Sangor’s men ambush them, and Francisco is captured.

 Sangor rushes to Don José with fabricated evidence that Red and Hank betrayed Francisco to El Lobo.
 Soon after, the outlaw chief demands 20,000 pesos ransom.
-The townsfolk believe the Americans complicit in the crime.
+The townsfolk believe the Americans are complicit in the crime.
 Red and Hank narrowly fight their way out of custody, determined to clear their names by rescuing Francisco themselves.